TalkingQuickly/talkingquickly.github.io/_posts/2024-02-07-integrations.md

 Deep cross vendor UI integration is still a largely unsolved problem and so we should exercise skepticism when anyone claims to have solved it.

 Best of breed is by no means dead, but the pieces are going to be bigger and so the number of vendors smaller as we learn more and more about where it’s practical to draw integration boundaries and where it isn’t.

-## Examples in WFM

-No-brainers:
-1. Single Sign On.
-Every system should support this
-2. ATS to HR.
-There’s a clear boundary and the core data transfer is primarily one-way
-3. WFM to Care Management, eMar, Stock Management etc. Again a clear boundary and primarily one-way data transfers

-Generally work, but some gotcha’s
-1. T&A / Labour Time Engine to Payroll.
-A completely standard integration is passing gross pay to a payroll software for gross to net and disbursement. but worth understanding in depth how things like post-payroll-close amendments will work and exactly where gross calculations sit for things like complex overtime

-Needs very careful planning:
-1. HR to Scheduling, splitting out things like holiday & absence from scheduling reliably is very hard.
-Splitting absence into multiple components is extremely hard.